Startup Mentor Checklist Make Sure of Getting Value from the Relationship

 The startup mentor, if he/she is worth their salt, will focus on the critical issues that confront you on your journey.
 The mentor should be a critic and ask the tough questions, but at the same time being very supportive, who supports your venture, even when not on your tail!

-My advice is not to jump headlong into a startup mentor relationship, but to make sure that it’s the right one for you.
-So, here is my Startup Mentor Checklist with ten criteria for a mentee to get full value from taking on a mentor to help you launch your new venture.
+Based on my many years of mentoring both emergent startup founders and my MBA graduates, my advice is not to jump headlong into a startup mentor relationship, but to make sure that it’s the right one for you.
+Establishing mutual trust is easy to wish for, but needs to be actively pursued and reviewed.
+So, here is my Startup Mentor Checklist with criteria for a ‘mentee’ to get full value from taking on a mentor to help you launch your new venture.

 - Prepare yourself for any discussion by deciding what you need from the interaction and let the mentor know your agenda when you fix the appointment.

-- Be totally open and honest, even about issues of which you are unsure, or where you lack the necessary data.
+- Be totally open and honest, even about issues of which you are unsure, where you lack the necessary data, or even scared to think about.

 - Share and discuss any documents that you may have prepared about the business and the opportunity—especially your business model and business plan.